microsoft/hands-on-lab-azure-functions/docs/workshop.md

 > - Create a new `Durable Function` with a `Blob Trigger` to detect the file upload event based on Event Grid and start the processing of the audio file.
 >
 > - Use the `func` CLI tool and .NET 8 using the isolated mode to create this Durable Function.
-> - Use the `Audio.cs` file below to instanciate an `AudioFile` object when the Azure Function is triggered.
+> - Use the `Audio.cs` file below to instantiate an `AudioFile` object when the Azure Function is triggered.
 > - Create an `AudioTranscriptionOrchestration.cs` file which will be used to create the orchestration of the entire Azure Function.
-> - Generate a uri with a SAS token to access the blob storage.
+> - Generate a URI with a SAS token to access the blob storage.
 > - Add an Event Grid subscription to detect the upload of audios in real time.

 </div>